rishichawda/rishikc.com/src/content/blog/native-app-emulator-android-mac-linux-ios-install-command-line/index.md

 And no, I’m not just talking about any average system — even my Macbook Pro with 8GB of RAM makes a lot of noise!

-A lot of you might have also come across alternatives like Genymotion , Nox , BlueStacks and a lot others.
+A lot of you might have also come across alternatives like Genymotion, Nox, BlueStacks and a lot others.
 Some are free, while a lot others with really nice features and performance are paid.

 So most of us stick to the free ones or end up downloading Android Studio for the really good and easy to use emulator it provides.